upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 >
 ```

-9. ([Guide Step 8](https://formidable.com/open-source/victory/docs/#8-stack-multiple-bar-charts)) Import and add the `<VictoryStack />` component, and update your component according to the [Getting Started Guide](https://formidable.com/open-source/victory/docs/#8-stack-multiple-bar-charts) to build the stacked bar chart shown above.
+9. ([Guide Step 8](https://formidable.com/open-source/victory/docs/#8-stack-multiple-bar-charts)) Import and add the `VictoryStack` component, and update your component according to the [Getting Started Guide](https://formidable.com/open-source/victory/docs/#8-stack-multiple-bar-charts) to build the stacked bar chart shown above.

 The Getting Started Guide also shows a [Step 9](https://formidable.com/open-source/victory/docs/#9-override-themes-color-scale) which overrides the default theme colors using a `colorScale` prop on the `<VictoryStack />` component; we'll return to this later when we discuss visual design.